FabienHenon/elm-infinite-scroll/README.md

 ```

 ### Update
-Finally, all we need to do is to implement the udpdate function.
+Finally, all we need to do is to implement the update function.

 ```elm
 update : Msg -> Model -> ( Model, Cmd Msg )